By Edward Kliszus

 The lights dimmed as the lovely Ann Kittredge ascended the stage and welcomed the audience with her broad smile.
 Kittredge opened with This is One of Those Moments/Something Tells Me by LeGrand, Bergman/Martin Gray.
-This was the start of a joyous sojourn through musical time with songs from the pens of Victor Herbert, Carole King, Stephen Sondheim, Jim Croce, Richard Rodgers, Oscar Hammerstein, and more.
+This started a joyous sojourn through musical time with songs from the pens of Victor Herbert, Carole King, Stephen Sondheim, Jim Croce, Richard Rodgers, Oscar Hammerstein, and more.

 A bluesy arrangement of Carole King’s I Feel the Earth Move followed, heightening the feeling of celebration and joy Kittredge brought the room.
 With her sumptuous, sultry sound, she serenely sang Before I Gaze at You Again by Frederick Loewe and Alan Jay Lerner.

-Victor Herbert’s Ah, Sweet Mystery of Life followed a story about the enduring, lifelong love of Nelson Eddy and Jeanette MacDonald, who were blocked by MGM studios from marrying legally in the United States.
+Victor Herbert’s Ah, Sweet Mystery of Life followed a story about the enduring, lifelong love of Nelson Eddy and Jeanette MacDonald, whom MGM studios blocked from marrying legally in the United States.
 Kittredge’s performance was intimate, touching, and heartfelt, as she sang accompanied simply by guitarist Sean Harkness.